konstantinzolotarev/sails-hook-adminpanel/docs/Configuration.md

 ## Limitations

-+ For now admin panel do not support waterline relations and fields with relations are ignored !
++ For now admin panel do not fully support waterline associations.
+So some fields might be ignored !
 It's planned.
 + No file upload functionality.
 Due to the nature of `skipper` I removed file upload functionality. **Not tested with latest one**
 + No custom actions support.
 For now you couldn't add custom actions and pages into admin panel.
 + No template engine support except of `jade`.
 I primary working with this template engine and didn't create a another templates